josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/📚_memory_market_machinery_of_data_exhaust.md

 ---

-### 4️⃣ Orlean and the library as ethical infrastructure
+## 📖 Orlean and the Library As Ethical Infrastructure

 In *The Library Book*, Susan Orlean presents libraries as:
 - custodians of memory,